jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

     Exception

   because it is not an IndexError_.
-As a rule of thumb I write one line of code for one exception handler, that way I know which line causes which error
+As a rule of thumb I write one line of code for one exception handler, that way I know which line caused which error

   .. code-block:: python